In-a-bit/coding-challenge-mybooks-react/README.md

 Please see this is less then a rigid test, and more of an opportunity to express yourself and show your love for coding.

+This exercise is also available online on our [Github site](https://github.com/In-a-bit/coding-challenge-mybooks-react/)

 ## Specs

 Please create a books favorites organizer system.